mike99mac/minimy-mike99mac/gcode/README.md

 ## Baltic birch
 A piece of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.
+The remaining 20" x 60" is cut into three different pieces:
+1. Panel 1 is 27.70"
+1. Panel 2 is 18.02"
+1. Panel 3 is what remains

 Below is a sketch of 20" x 60" panel.

 ![](20x60panelLayout.jpg)